How to transfer car ownership

 Buying or selling a used car?
 The easiest way to legally transfer a car to its new owner is via the DVLA website

-Every vehicle on UK roads is issued a Vehicle Registration Certificate, which is also known by its official document number, V5C, or more commonly as ‘the logbook’.
+Every vehicle on UK roads is issued a Vehicle Registration Certificate, which is also known as the V5C, or more commonly as ‘the logbook’.
 The latest examples are red, blue, pink and yellow in colour, having taken over from the previous blue, green and cream style by late 2014.
 Your car will have been issued with its first registration certificate soon after its original owner took delivery.

 Even when using the online service you’ll still need your logbook to transfer ownership because the DVLA website will require you to enter the 11-digit Document Reference Number into the system as part of the process.